LaMar's Donuts

 LaMar's Donuts and Coffee is a restaurant chain that sells donuts and coffee.
 It was founded in Kansas City, Missouri, with its headquarters in Denver, Colorado.
-Lamar's has 25 stores in five states: Arizona, Colorado, Kansas, Missouri, and Nebraska.
+Lamar's has 21 stores in four states: Colorado, Kansas, Missouri, and Nebraska.
 LaMar's Donuts has won newspaper readers' poll awards for best doughnuts in several cities.

 History

 Raymond Lamar began making donuts in 1933 when he was 17 years old.
 He started crafting handmade donuts from scratch.
 He opened the first LaMar’s Donuts in a converted gas station in Kansas City, Missouri.
 Lines started forming before 6 a.m., and by closing time, more than 11,000 donuts were sold at this single location and LaMar’s Donuts has been in continuous operation since.

 In the 90’s, Ray and Shannon Lamar took their passion to new heights by introducing franchising opportunities for LaMar’s Donuts.
 Today, our delectable delights can be found in stores across five states.